Barnet London Borough Council: Premises

 The council has its main offices at 2 Bristol Avenue in Colindale, which was completed in 2019.
-Council meetings are held at Hendon Town Hall, which had been completed in 1901 for Hendon Urban District Council.
+Council meetings are held at Hendon Town Hall, which was completed in 1901 for Hendon Urban District Council.
+The town hall in Wood Street, previously used by Barnet Urban District Council, was subsequently used by Barnet Council as its register office, before becoming the premises of the North London Coroner's Court.